makyo/wildness.makyo.ink/content/_index.md

 --- [*Rob MacWolf*](https://twitter.com/guywhowrotethis)

-> If you like your coyotes Catholic and angsty, check it out.
+> If you like your coyotes Catholic and angsty, check it out . . .
+I can't speak highly enough of her writing.

 --- [Southpaws Podcast](https://southpawscast.podbean.com/e/episode-502-they-re-not-grrreat/) (1:20 to 2:30)